-- On the detailed budget that you submit as part of your application - Online, when you initiate the application (totals only) - In section 3 of the application form.
+- On the detailed budget template that you must submit as part of your application - Online, when you initiate the application (totals only) - In section 3 of the application form.

 Make sure that the totals are the same on all three; and make sure that the amount requested equals TOTAL EXPENDITURE minus TOTAL INCOME.